nfantinodyer/CPUEnergyEstimation/README.md

 But if you want to have it automatically run expeiments you can run my mergingTempRun.sh file.
 It will output everything into the Data folder on your desktop:

-chmod +x mergingTempRun.sh
+You will need to edit the file to tell it where you installed pcm as well as where you need the output to go. chmod +x mergingTempRun.sh

 sudo ./mergingTempRun.sh